balopez83/Surface_Pro_3_Hackintosh/README.md

 # Surface Pro 3 Hackintosh With Touch Working
 OpenCore based Hackintosh on Surface Pro 3 (May work with some modification on Surface Pro 1/2)

-Full support for macOS version 10.14.X through 13.X.X.
-Partial support for macOS version 13.X.X
+Full support for macOS version 10.14.X through 13.X.X. macOS Ventura requires OpenCore Legacy Patcher to regain graphics support.

 If you see anything that could be added or changed don't hesitate to make a pull request.